How to paint clouds on walls or ceiling

 Painting clouds is not as difficult as you may think.
 It's more like blending colour to create the wispy look of realistic clouds.

-Start off by painting the walls with a coat of light blue satin acylic paint and then paint the ceiling with a paler shade of blue (from the same paint swatch) in sating acrylic paint.
+Start off by painting the walls with a coat of light blue satin acrylic paint and then paint the ceiling with a paler shade of blue (from the same paint swatch) in sating acrylic paint.
 Using satin will reflect light and give the room a shimmering, cool look.

 Use a matt white acrylic to apply the main cloud shape onto the wall with a sponge applicator.
 While you are waiting for this to dry, cut out the same shape in a piece of acetate or plastic sheet - cardboard also works just as well.